nefelibata28/NTU-Academic-Projects/Year 1/README.md

 It includes projects from two modules:

 - **SC1003 – Introduction to Computational Thinking & Programming**
-- **SC1015 – Introduction to Data Science and Artificial Intelligence **
+- **SC1015 – Introduction to Data Science and Artificial Intelligence**

 ---

-## 🖥️ SC1003 – Introduction to Computational Thinking & Programming
+## SC1003 – Introduction to Computational Thinking & Programming
 ### Assignment 1: Flight Seating Reservation System
 - Console-based program to manage seat reservations for a small airline (5 seats).
 - Features: